-A brief summary of the modelling results is presented below, however, for detailed information regarding the methodology please refer to the reports prepared by MSEC, titled South Bates Extension Subsidence Assessment (MSEC935).
+A brief summary of the modelling results is presented below, however, for detailed information regarding the methodology please refer to the reports prepared by MSEC, titled South Bates Extension Subsidence Assessment (MSEC935) and South Bates Extension Subsidence Assessment - The Effects of the Modified Finishing Ends of Whybrow Longwalls 17 to 20 (MSEC1012).
 The subsidence predictions for LWs 17-20 are as follows:

-- The maximum subsidence expressed at the surface for mining of the Whybrow seam is 1.95m. - The chain pillar subsidence ranges from 0.2m to 0.3m for the mining of the Whybrow seam.
+- The maximum subsidence expressed at the surface for mining of the Whybrow seam is 1.95m. - The chain pillar subsidence ranges from 0.2m to 0.3m for the mining of the Whybrow seam. - The maximum predicted incremental vertical subsidence for each of LWs 17-20 is the same for the revised layout as for the previous layout.

 A plan view of the subsidence contours output from the modelling for LW 17-20 (including combined subsidence due to LWs 12-16) is shown in Figure 3-3.
-A representation of the post subsidence digital terrain is presented in Figure 3-4.
+A representation of the post subsidence digital terrain is presented in Figure 3-5.
 Shown is the 1m and 5m terrain contours derived from the LiDAR captured in July 2016 (which included the LW11 subsidence) modified to include the predicted subsidence modelled by MSEC.